devopsdays-austin/runbooks/sponsors_runbook.md

 * Make sure Happy Hour sponsors show up for Happy Hour setup
 * Expect a flurry of activity/questions for the first half of the first day - a lot of sponsor people will not RTFM

+### 1 - 2 Weeks After

+* Send out a post event [sponsor survey](https://docs.google.com/forms/d/1Zn2qcWwbvSAfF07RXfYJWF7p1lFcX5aAmn4kXSeXWA8/edit).
+It's important to get check in with the sponsors to see if there's any room for improvement.
+* Add the sponsors to the sponsors mailing list in [Sendy](https://lists.devopsdays.org/login) in preparation for next years conference.

 ## Reminders or Common Mistakes

 * Always sign your emails as sponsor coordinator of the event